static-dev/spike-contentful/README.md

 ### Transforms

-Contentful returns a lot of associated data and, as a result, we clean that up by default.
+Contentful returns a lot of associated data and, as a result, we include a way to clean it up.
 You also have the ability to pass your own custom `transform` option to each content type allowing you to transform the data however you like before it's sent to your views.

 ```js
 new Contentful({